rust-lang/book/second-edition/nostarch/chapter15.md

-A *test double* is the general programming concept for a type used in place of another type during testing. *Mock objects* are specific types of test doubles that record what happens during a test so we can assert that the correct actions took place.
+A *test double* is the general programming concept for a type used in place of another type during testing. *Mock objects* are specific types of test doubles that record what happens during a test so you can assert that the correct actions took place.

-Rust doesn’t have objects in the same sense as other languages have objects, and Rust doesn’t have mock object functionality built into the standard library like some other languages do.
-However, we can definitely create a struct that will serve the same purposes as a mock object.
+Rust doesn’t have objects in the same sense as other languages have objects, and Rust doesn’t have mock object functionality built into the standard library as some other languages do.
+However, you can definitely create a struct that will serve the same purposes as a mock object.

 Here’s the scenario we’ll test: we’ll create a library that tracks a value against a maximum value and sends messages based on how close to the maximum value the current value is.
-This library could be used for keeping track of a user’s quota for the number of API calls they’re allowed to make, for example.
+This library could be used to keep track of a user’s quota for the number of API calls they’re allowed to make, for example.

 Our library will only provide the functionality of tracking how close to the